Buoyed by EU vote, Italy's Renzi seeks change in Brussels

 EU officials see Renzi as the best hope of enacting reforms vital to make the Italian economy more dynamic and keep the state solvent, if he can stay in office long enough, and as a potentially positive influence on France, the euro zone’s other reform laggard.

-Renzi has announced plans for new labour laws, cuts to taxes on business and sweeping reforms to parliament, the justice system and the notoriously inefficient public administration.
+Renzi has announced plans for new labor laws, cuts to taxes on business and sweeping reforms to parliament, the justice system and the notoriously inefficient public administration.

 But he has only delivered a small part of his promises so far and his main policy achievement has been an income tax cut for around 10 million lower income workers.